w07wong/bloomjs/README.md

 The function poll() is an AJAX request which calls processData() on the response from the server.
 While data is constantly polled and processed, the yimmy() function is also running in the background.
 Every 300 milliseconds, yimmy() refreshes animations with update2() and main().

 update2() handles Bloom creation.
-This function takes processed data and if the data represents movement in the fault line, calls createBloom().
-The responsibilities of createBloom() are: choose random starting X and Y variables for a Bloom, choose ranodm colors for the Bloom, choose a random number of rings and call g_circle_t() to create Bloom objects.
+This function takes processed data, and if the data represents movement in at the Hayward Fault, calls createBloom().
+The responsibilities of createBloom() are: choose random starting X and Y coordinates for a Bloom, choose ranodm colors for the Bloom, choose a random number of rings and call g_circle_t() to create Bloom objects.
 Note that Bloom objects are just cricles.

 The parameters required to create a Bloom are:
   - counter (used as a Bloom's id)